Back in Cali, Hubby and I made it our weekly mission to have lunch at our favorite Indian hole-in-the-wall.

 That’s my personal favorite way to devour this mouthwatering spinach…plenty of naan bread to soak, scoop, and dip.

 Here’s to taking spinach to a whole new level of deliciousness.
+Enjoy it along with this slow cooker chicken tikka masala recipe for a satisfying and delicious meal.

 Easy Indian Creamed Spinach